 Adaptive Learning / Fuel Trim

-The vehicle's operator controls air intake into the engine's cylinders through the accelerator pedal and the PCM controls the amount of fuel according to these and other demands.
-It tries to maintain a long term air/fuel ratio of 14.7:1.
+The vehicle's operator controls air intake into the engine's cylinders through the accelerator pedal, and the ECM controls the fuel required to meet these and other demands.
+It tries to maintain a long-term air/fuel ratio of 14.7:1.
 The injector on time is the result of sensor input and learned adaptive strategies implemented by the ECM.

 The OBDII monitor monitors short and long-term memory.
 It sets a fault code when the vehicle emissions exceed 1.5 times the emissions standard.
 When STFT and LTFT exceed 10% or ten steps from 128 in either direction, the ECM is likely compensating for a faulty component, something beyond normal engine wear.
 The short- and long-term fuel trims must be out of range for the ECM to set a fault code.

 The ECM makes adjustments based on data stored in short-term memory to calculate the fuel injector pulse width.
 It also uses the O2 sensor's input to monitor fuel trim.
 For example, if the oxygen sensor were frozen with an erroneous and constant output of 800Mv, the injector pulse width and air-fuel ratio would be affected.